crespyl/rust_ca/README.md

 ```
 Usage: ca [options]
 Try 'ca --help' for more information.

 Options:
     -r, --rule=RULE     Use the given rule [default: 90].
     -c, --cells=CELLS   Simulate the given number of cells [default: 80].
     -n, --steps=STEPS   Run the simulation for a given number of generations [default: 24].
-    -d, --dead=CHAR     Use the given character to display \"dead\" cells [default: .].
+    -d, --dead=CHAR     Use the given character to display "dead" cells [default: .].
-    -l, --live=CHAR     Use the given character to display \"live\" cells [default: #].
+    -l, --live=CHAR     Use the given character to display "live" cells [default: #].
     --start=STRING      Initialize the world with the given values.
 STRING should contain
                         only '.' or '#' characters, or the characters specified by the
                         d and l options.
 Can be RANDOM to enable the --random flag.
     --random=PERCENT    Used with the --start flag; initialize the world randomly, giving
                         each cell a PERCENT chance to start live.  [default: 0.5].
+    -w, --wrap          If present, causes the world to that the first and last cells are
+                        neighbors.
+    --skip-to-end       Only output the state of the last generation

     -h, --help          Show this message.
     --version           Show the version number.